Useful information for PCN (Poison Centre Notification) submission

 Generic component identifier (GCI)

-A generic component identifier (GCI) – “fragrances” or “colorants” – can be used to identify one or more components of the mixture, if they are used exclusively for the purpose of adding fragrance or color to the mixture.
+A generic component identifier (GCI) (e.g. “fragrances” or “colourants”) can be used to identify one or more components of the mixture if they are used exclusively to add fragrance or colour to the mixture.

-This can apply to both individual substances and to mixtures-in-mixture (MiMs), provided that the criteria described below are met.
+This can apply to both individual substances and mixtures-in-mixture (MiMs), provided that the criteria below are met.

 The generic component identifier is used in place of the actual chemical identity or product identifier of the component(s), and it can only be applied if the following conditions are fulfilled:

-• the component(s) in question have not been classified for any health hazard; and
+• the component(s) in question are not classified for any health hazards; and

 • the total concentration of components covered by the generic component identifier does not exceed: